 In Odinaboi, there is no medical point.
 The closest one is 2 km away.
 The access is limited due to the debris/mud.
 In Sarichashma and Tugarak, the medical access is not hampered by the emergency.
 The medical supplies are sufficient at the moment.
-According to the local medical authorities, the risk of water borne disease is high due to the affected sanitation facilities, poor hygiene, and a number of livestock buried by mud.
+One medical point in Chordara village has been destroyed.
+Temporary medical point established in doctor's private houses.
+Local authorities delivered medical supplies.
+According to the local medical authorities, the risk of waterborne disease is high due to the affected sanitation facilities, poor hygiene, and a number of livestock buried by mud.
 There are cases of infectious diseases each year in Sarichashma Jamoat of Shurobod district.
 The current situation may increase the risk of outbreak.